syoh/jupyter/README.md

-# R and RStudio in Devcontainer
+# Python and R development in Devcontainer

-The code in this repository provides a way to start an R development environment along with an RStudio interface.
-The environment is based on [rocker container images](https://rocker-project.org/images/versioned/rstudio.html).
+The code in this repository provides a way to start Python and R development environments.
+The environment is based on [Jupyter container images](https://jupyter-docker-stacks.readthedocs.io/en/latest/).

 ## Introduction to Development Containers and Codespaces